 On average they can grow to around 2.24 inches (57 millimeters) and females are larger than males.

-They weigh just 0.056 ounces (1.6 grams) making it the smallest warm-blooded animal on the planet.
+They weigh just 0.056 ounces (1.6 grams) making them the smallest warm-blooded animal on the planet.

-The bee hummingbird flaps its wings around 80 times per second, meaning they can move swiftly and fly upside down.
+The bee hummingbird flaps its wings around 80 times per second, meaning it can move swiftly and fly upside down.

 There are over 5 different types of landscapes in Cuba.

 When you think of Cuba you imagine a typical Caribbean island, made up of white sand beaches, but there is more to Cuba than just beaches.